MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-replaceremoteprefix.md

 ---
 title: bitsadmin replaceremoteprefix
-description: "Windows Commands topic for **bitsadmin replaceremoteprefix** - All files in the job whose remote URL begins with *OldPrefix* are changed to use *NewPrefix*." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin replaceremoteprefix** - All files in the job whose remote URL begins with *OldPrefix* are changed to use *NewPrefix*. ms.custom: na ms.prod: windows-server ms.reviewer: na